Langeoog: Deaths

+The Iranologist and linguist Christian Bartholomae died on the island in 1925.
+The meteorologist Johannes Letzmann lived on Langeoog from 1962 to his death in 1971.

 Transportation

 Langeoog can be reached from Bensersiel port on the East Frisian mainland by the ferries of the Langeoog Shipping Company: Langeoog I, Langeoog II, Langeoog III and Langeoog IV.
 Langeoog ferries' schedule does not depend on the tide, which is unusual among East Frisian ferries.

 The port and the town are linked by a railway, and Langeoog also has an airport.

 Langeoog largely has a no automobile policy.
 Visitors to the island have to leave their cars on the mainland.
 Only the fire department and ambulance service have standard motorized vehicles.
 Tractors and heavy construction vehicles can be operated within limits.
 The policemen and doctors get about on bicycles.
 Some companies (construction, drink delivery, post office, etc.) have electric cars.
 The post office and the shipping company have one electric car each.
 If one does not want to walk, one can rent a bicycle or take a horse carriage taxi.